ScalaWilliam/eventsource-hub/README.md

 If you send multiple lines, they will be turned into multiple events each with the same ID (ID is indicative but not unique).

-Based on https://github.com/ScalaWilliam/play-docker-hub-example.

 Access control is not in scope.
 Please use an API gateway or nginx for that.

+# Technical choices

+Based on https://github.com/ScalaWilliam/play-docker-hub-example.

+I have a lot of experience with Event Source, [Scala](http://www.scala-lang.org/news/) and the [Play framework](https://www.playframework.com/documentation/2.6.x/Migration26).
+See [ActionFPS](https://github.com/ScalaWilliam/ActionFPS) and [Git Watch](http://git.watch/).
+Everything is built with [SBT](https://www.scalawilliam.com/essential-sbt/) because it's easy to do Dockerization.
+[Docker](https://www.docker.com/what-docker) lets us easily distribute the application.
+I'm using [Travis CI](https://en.wikipedia.org/wiki/Travis_CI) for automated build & publishing of Docker artifacts.